 Vice President Max Page

-He is also a founding member of the Public Higher Education Network of Massachusetts.
+Page is also a founding member of the Public Higher Education Network of Massachusetts.
 PHENOM brings together students, faculty and staff to advocate for increased state funding and the affordability of Massachusetts colleges and universities.

-Page was brought to union work because he believes that public education is the cornerstone of democracy and that it is threatened by privatization and austerity budgets.
+He was brought to union work because he believes that public education is the cornerstone of democracy and that it is threatened by privatization and austerity budgets.
 As the largest labor union in Massachusetts, the MTA is the organization most capable of winning the public schools and colleges we all deserve, Page says.

 Page is a resident of Amherst.
 He lives in his childhood home with his wife, Eve Weinbaum, an associate professor at UMass Amherst, who is the current president of the MSP, and their three children.